Objective-collapse theory

 Collapse theories stand in opposition to many-worlds interpretation theories, in that they hold that a process of wave function collapse curtails the branching of the wave function and removes unobserved behaviour.

 History of collapse theories

-The genesis of collapse models dates back to the 1970s.
-In Italy, the group of L. Fonda, G.C.
-Ghirardi and A. Rimini was studying how to derive the exponential decay law in decay processes, within quantum theory.
-In their model, an essential feature was that, during the decay, particles undergo spontaneous collapses in space, an idea that was later carried over to characterize the GRW model.
-Meanwhile, P. Pearle in the USA was developing nonlinear and stochastic equations, to model the collapse of the wave function in a dynamical way; this formalism was later used for the CSL model.
-However, these models lacked the character of “universality” of the dynamics, i.e. its applicability to an arbitrary physical system (at least at the non-relativistic level), a necessary condition for any model to become a viable option.
+Philip Pearle's 1976 paper pioneered the quantum nonlinear stochastic equations to model the collapse of the wave function in a dynamical way; this formalism was later used for the CSL model.
+However, these models lacked the character of "universality" of the dynamics, i.e. its applicability to an arbitrary physical system (at least at the non-relativistic level), a necessary condition for any model to become a viable option.

-The breakthrough came in 1986, when Ghirardi, Rimini and Weber published the paper with the meaningful title “Unified dynamics for microscopic and macroscopic systems”, where they presented what is now known as the GRW model, after the initials of the authors.
-The model contains all the ingredients a collapse model should have:
+The next major advance came in 1986, when Ghirardi, Rimini and Weber published the paper with the meaningful title "Unified dynamics for microscopic and macroscopic systems", where they presented what is now known as the GRW model, after the initials of the authors.
+The model has two guiding principles: